Lumi-supercomputer/LUMI-training-materials/docs/paow-20240611/index.md

 | [Appendix: Links to documentation](M_A01_Documentation.md) | / | / |

-## Making the exercises afer the course
+## Making the exercises after the course

 ### HPE